rayboot/SimpleVolleyRequest/README.md

 # SimpleVolleyRequest
-*A simple json request use volley , and convert to object use Gson or LoganSuqare.
+*A simple json request use volley.
-Svr use builder pattern to implement volley request.*
+Svr use builder pattern to implement volley request.

 #### What is Svr